novello/GLAMORISE/README.md

 ## Configuration files

-### NaLIR database ans special folders configurations
+### NaLIR database and special folders configurations

 You will have to adjust the JSON files bellow with the correct database connection information and the path under the project nalir-glamorise to the folders zfiles and new_jars